SquareBracketAssociates/Booklet-APharoThingsTutorial/Chapters/Chap08-UsingDevices/Chap08-UsingDevices.md

 ### Conclusion

-In subsequent chapter you will learn how to write a breathing led.
+In a subsequent chapter, you will learn how to write a breathing led.
 We suggest that once you have it running, you revisit it using the same approach that the one proposed in this chapter.